HOW TO CLAIM TAX SALE OVERAGES

 The easy answer is surprisingly simple.
 Everything regarding tax liens and tax deeds and tax overages is covered at the county records, usually called the public records.

-Let’s talk about how to claim tax sale overages.
-To start with, most tax defaulted auctions will have overages when properties are sold to individuals, and the bid amount is over the back taxes.
+Before we talk about how to claim tax sale overages, let’s define what the overages are.
+To start with, most tax defaulted auctions will have overages when properties are sold to individuals and the bid amount is more than the back taxes.
+The difference is the overage, and I’ll be giving you an example of this.

 To get started, get the list of the property owners who forfeited their property for nonpayment of taxes because the property may have sold for an amount over the delinquent taxes.